flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 - **Maintaining Center Line**

-    You can use the grey vertical bar in between the PFD and ND as a reference point and keep the taxi line in between the two screens.
+    We can use the grey vertical bar in between the PFD and ND as a reference point and keep the taxi line in between the two screens.

 - **Turning**

-    Using the same bar mentioned above try to "over steer" (keep the nose wheel slightly ahead of the line while you turn).
-This helps keep you centered while performing a turn.
+    Using the same bar mentioned above try to "over steer" (keep the nose wheel slightly ahead of the line while we turn).
+This helps keep the aircraft centered while performing a turn.

     Slow down while turning!